McNab dog: Breed status

 The McNab is currently not recognized as a standardized breed by any major kennel club, including the American Kennel Club (AKC).
-This status may change in the future.

 In 2014, a group of McNab Shepherd breeders and enthusiasts established the McNab Shepherd Registry (MSR).
 According to the MSR, their goal is to continue the betterment, advancement and welfare of the McNab Shepherd.
 The MSR is what is known as a "founding registry" because they exclusively utilize discovered genetic markers and DNA verification for registration.

 Beginning in 2014, the MSR worked with Mars Veterinary on a study in an attempt to establish a unique genetic signature for the McNab Shepherd.
 Samples collected from McNabs across the United States were evaluated for their genetic signature and found to support the creation of a unique breed signature for the McNab.
 Additionally, the tested dogs were also evaluated for certain physical traits and over 100 disease-causing mutations to help establish a baseline for these in the McNab population.